News, Articles & Knowledge

 However, there is a way to get around this and save time in the process.
 Use the ‘sale_price_effective_date’ attribute in your feed.
 This means you can specify how long your sale will run to ensure your ads don’t get disapproved once the sale is over.
 This attribute can then be used in conjunction with the ‘sale price’ attribute to create a fully automated sale campaign!

-It is important to remember start and end times with this attribute as if you don’t the updated price will start at 12 am (midnight) and end at 11:59 pm on the end date (based on your accounts’ time zone).
+It is important to remember start and end times with this attribute as if you don’t the updated price will start at 12 am (midnight) and end at 11:59 pm on the end date (based on the time zone of your account).

 Availability Issues